mtfreepress/montana-atlas/README.md

 # Montana Atlas

 A framework for taking publicly available GIS data and using it to generate static .png maps in Montana Free Press's house style.
-As of May 2025 this is a work in progress.
+As of July 2025 this is a work in progress.

 ## Tools used here
 - **QGIS** -- Open-source GIS software
 - **Adobe Illustrator** -- for editing SVG files (e.g. adding custom labels to maps)
 - **[Mapshaper](https://github.com/mbloch/mapshaper)** - Command line tool for cleaning up and (importantly!) optimizing GIS data to different resolutions
 - **Image Magick** - Command line tool for working with images (we use it here to convert editable SVG files to publishable PNG files)
+- **Git Large File Storage** -- For storing larger data files in this repository.

 ## General workflow